Launching the ansible-runner component not working as expected

-The CSRF_TRUSTED_ORIGIN setting
+CSRF_TRUSTED_ORIGIN

-The CSRF_TRUSTED_ORIGIN setting may be required if you are using controller behind a load balancer.
+setting may be required if you are using controller behind a load balancer.
 With the update to Django 4.2, CSRF (Cross Sight Request Forgery) checking is more strict.
 Because of this, using controller behind a load balancer can cause issues when it previously worked.
-If you encounter an error like the following, you will need to add the sources to the CSRF_TRUSTED_ORIGIN settings.
+If you encounter an error like the following, you will need to add the sources to the CSRF_TRUSTED_ORIGIN

 WARNING [b336a554] django.security.csrf Forbidden (Origin checking failed - https://localhost:3001 does not match any trusted origins.): /api/login/